 Anyhow it could not have been fun to be there as a teenager.

-Yet another so-called Christian boarding school.
-Yet another police investigation.
-Yet another example of a place where they used violence as corporal punishment is against teenagers.
+Its was yet another so-called Christian boarding school involving yet another police investigation.
+It became yet another example of a place where they used violence as corporal punishment is against teenagers.

 Fortunately no teenagers can be tormented there anymore as the campus burned down.